-In 2005, the Company also granted to a member of its advisory board options to purchase 5,000 shares of Series B common stock at an exercise price of \$23.75 per share under the 2003 Plan.
-Using the Black-Scholes valuation model, the fair value of these options at June 30, 2006 was determined to be \$34,000.
-In 2003, the Company also granted to members of its advisory board options to purchase 10,000 shares of Series B common stock at an exercise price of \$0.24 per share under the 2003 Plan.
-Using the Black-Scholes valuation model, the fair value of these options at June 30, 2006 was determined to be approximately \$172,000.
+In 2005, the Company also granted to a member of its advisory board options to purchase 5,000 shares of Series B common stock at an exercise price of \$23.75 per share under the Plan.
+Using the Black-Scholes valuation model, the fair value of these options at March 31, 2006 was determined to be \$49,600.
+In 2003, the Company also granted to members of its advisory board options to purchase 10,000 shares of Series B common stock at an exercise price of \$0.24 per share under the Plan.
+Using the Black-Scholes valuation model, the fair value of these options at March 31, 2006 was determined to be \$235,500.
 These options vest over a period of four years and expire ten years from the vesting date.
-For the three months ended June 30, 2006, the Company recorded an expense reversal of \$25,991 and for three months ended June 30, 2005 an expense of \$14,753 towards compensation expense.
-For the six months ended June 30, 2005, the Company recorded \$29,506 as compensation expense.
+For each of the three months ended March 31, 2006 and March 31, 2005, the Company recorded \$14,753 as compensation expense.
 The fair value and related compensation expense will be remeasured for the unvested portion of these options at the end of each reporting period until such options are fully vested.
-The Company had remeasured the fair value of the unvested portion at the end of June 30, 2006 and had accordingly passed a credit to the compensation expense.

-Notes to Consolidated Financial Statements (continued) June 30, 2006 (Unaudited)
+Notes to Consolidated Financial Statements (continued) March 31, 2006 (Unaudited)